 Transport · May 20, 2026

-Rhein-Neckar-Verkehr adapts its tram network for the city-centre rebuild
+Rhein-Neckar-Verkehr adapts its tram network for the city-center rebuild

-Because of the city-centre rebuild, the rnv is changing routes and stops — and at the same time new low-floor trams are entering service.
+Because of the city-center rebuild, the rnv is changing routes and stops - and at the same time new low-floor trams are entering service.

-The rebuilding of the city centre and the dismantling of the Hochstrasse Nord also affect public transport.
-In 2026 the Rhein-Neckar-Verkehr (rnv) is adjusting routes and stops in Ludwigshafen's city centre and setting up replacement services.
+The rebuilding of the city center and the dismantling of the Hochstraße Nord also affect public transport.
+In 2026 the Rhein-Neckar-Verkehr (rnv) is adjusting routes and stops in Ludwigshafen's city center and setting up replacement services.
 At the same time the company is putting new, barrier-free low-floor trams into operation that link Mannheim and Ludwigshafen across the Rhine.
 The rnv asks passengers to check for changed routes around Berliner Platz and the Rathaus-Center before setting off.
 The expansion of the network is intended to make public transport in the Rhine-Neckar metropolitan region more attractive.

 Source